Countries with similar levels of income often have widely different health outcomes. What are some countries doing that others are not?

 The final recommendations are based on the answers to these three questions.

-The project has been implemented by Oxford Policy Management and the technical guidance is provided by the internationally renowned health systems thinkers – Kara Hanson, Barbara McPake, Sophie Witter and Ian Anderson.
+The project has been implemented by Oxford Policy Management and the technical guidance is provided by internationally renowned health systems thinkers – Kara Hanson, Barbara McPake, Sophie Witter and Ian Anderson, under the supervision of project manager Alex Jones.
+Communications for this project have been managed by Davide Scalenghe.
 Learning for Action Across Health Systems is funded by the Bill & Melinda Gates Foundation.